albertomontesg/keras-model-zoo/.github/CONTRIBUTING.md

     return model
 ```
+In the case of multiple models definitions (some variations in dimensions or architecture) at the `models.py` file write one function for each variation of the model.

 ### Extra information
 It is also recommendable to give some additional resources such as examples of model usage or python notebooks.
 All this resources should be stored on its corresponding directories.